targodan/UberSpatchBoard/README.md

 # How to Install

-Just download the latest ".jar"-file from [releases](https://github.com/targodan/UberSpatchBoard/releases) put it wherever you want and double click to start it.
-Done.

 **NOTE:** So far only HexChat is supported.
 The default place where it is looking for the logfile is `%appdata%\hexchat\logs\fuelrats\#fuelrats.log` or on linux `~/.config/hexchat/fuelrats/fuelrats.log`.
 If your HexChat logs to some other location go to `File` -> `Settings` and change the location.

+## Archlinux

+Just install the package from the AUR using your favourite AUR helper. `pacaur -S uberspatchboard-git`

+## Windows

+Just download the latest "\*-windows.zip"-file from [releases](https://github.com/targodan/UberSpatchBoard/releases) unzip it to wherever you want and double click the exe-file to start it.
+Done.

+If you want to move the jar file to a different location without loosing your settings do also move the file `usb.yml` with the jar file as that contains the configuration.

+## Other OS

+Just download the latest ".jar"-file from [releases](https://github.com/targodan/UberSpatchBoard/releases) put it wherever you want and double click to start it.
+If double clicking doesn't work you may need to execute it via `java -jar UberSpatchBoard.jar`.

 If you want to move the jar file to a different location without loosing your settings do also move the file `usb.yml` with the jar file as that contains the configuration.